kopp/minipython/docs/tutorials/buttons.rst

     display.scroll("10")

-While this might seem like a lot of work, MicroPython makes this happen extraordinarily fast.
+While this might seem like a lot of work, MiniPython makes this happen extraordinarily fast.

 Event Loops